giltrapo/RepData_PeerAssessment1/PA1_template.md

 ## Imputing missing values

-As it discussed above, there are 2304 NAs, it is mean, 2304 rows with NAs.
+As it discussed above, there are 2304 NAs.
 Therefore we have 2304 5-minute intervals without information.
 Let's see how they are distributed along the days.

 ```r